 Optimal designs begin with a pseudo-random set of model points (runs) that are capable of fitting the designed for model.
 The initial selection can usually be improved by replacing a subset of the points with better selections.
-Design-Expert software uses one of five criteria to decide which replacements are better and up to two exchange methods to decide how they are replaced.
+Stat-Ease software uses one of five criteria to decide which replacements are better and up to two exchange methods to decide how they are replaced.

 The I-optimal algorithm chooses runs that minimize the integral of the prediction variance across the factor space

 The I-optimal criteria is recommended to build response surface designs where the goal is to optimize the factor settings, requiring greater precision in the estimated model.

 A D-optimal algorithm chooses runs that minimizes the determinant of the variance-covariance matrix.
 This has the effect of minimizing the volume of the joint confidence ellipsoid for the coefficients.

 The D-optimal criteria is recommended to build factorial designs where the goal is to find factors important to the process.
 It is commonly used to create fractional general factorial experiments.